Summarizing What Matters in Business Writing

 Post by Mary Cullen

-There is one business writing skill that separates advanced business writers from those who arebusiness writing skill image resized 600 merely functionally proficient.
-It is the ability to synthesize complex ideas and extract the significant nuggets of information that are relevant to a particular reader and situation.
+One business writing skill separates advanced business writers from those who are merely functionally proficient.
+It is the ability to synthesize complex ideas and extract significant nuggets of information that are relevant to a particular reader and situation.

 We often think an executive summary is the first part of a formal report.
 In fact, functional executive summaries are deployed frequently and widely by those with advanced business writing skills: